Plane Facts: Tails

 Key Takeaways:

-• The V-tail design, also known as the "Butterfly Tail," aimed to reduce weight but became controversial due to its association with significantly higher fatality rates in models like the Beechcraft Bonanza Model 35, leading to its eventual replacement with a conventional tail on that aircraft.
+• The V-tail ("Butterfly Tail") design, while offering weight reduction, garnered controversy due to a significantly higher fatality rate associated with the Beechcraft Bonanza Model 35, leading to its eventual redesign with a conventional tail.

 See a mistake?
 Contact us.